-MARKET RISK-The market value of the securities and derivatives held by the Fund may fluctuate over time in response to factors affecting individual companies or other factors such as changing economic, political or financial markets.
-NON-DIVERSIFICATION RISK-The Fund is considered non-diversified and can invest a greater portion of its assets in securities of individual issuers than a diversified fund.
+Non-Diversification Risk-The Fund is considered non-diversified and can invest a greater portion of its assets in securities of individual issuers than a diversified fund.
 As a result, changes in the market value of a single issuer's securities could cause greater fluctuations in the value of Fund shares than would occur in a diversified fund.
 The Fund may become diversified for periods of time solely as a result of changes in the composition of the underlying index (e.g., changes in the relative market capitalization or weights of one or more index component stocks).

-OTC TRADING RISK-Certain of the derivatives in which the Fund may invest may be traded (and privately negotiated) in the OTC market.
+OTC Trading Risk-Certain of the derivatives in which the Fund may invest may be traded (and privately negotiated) in the OTC market.
 While the OTC derivatives market is the primary trading venue for many derivatives, it is largely unregulated and provides for less transparency than a national securities or commodities exchange.
 As a result and similar to other privately negotiated contracts, the Fund is subject to counterparty credit risk with respect to such derivatives contracts.

-PASSIVE INVESTMENT RISK-The Fund is not actively managed and the Advisor does not attempt to take defensive positions in rising markets.
+Passive Investment Risk-The Fund is not actively managed and the Advisor does not attempt to take defensive positions in rising markets.
 Therefore, the Fund may be subject to greater losses in a rising market than a fund that is actively managed.

-PORTFOLIO TURNOVER RISK-Periodic rebalancing of the Fund's holdings pursuant to its daily investment objective may lead to a greater number of portfolio transactions in the Fund than experienced by other mutual funds.
+Portfolio Turnover Risk-Periodic rebalancing of the Fund's holdings pursuant to its daily investment objective may lead to a greater number of portfolio transactions in the Fund than experienced by other mutual funds.
 Such frequent and active trading may lead to significantly higher transaction costs because of increased broker commissions associated with such transactions.

-PREPAYMENT AND EXTENSION RISK-Prepayment risk is the risk that the principal on mortgage-backed securities, other asset-backed securities or any debt security with an embedded call option may be prepaid at any time, which could reduce the security's yield and market value.
+Prepayment and Extension Risk-Prepayment risk is the risk that the principal on mortgage-backed securities, other asset-backed securities or any debt security with an embedded call option may be prepaid at any time, which could reduce the security's yield and market value.
 In the case of prepayment risk, if the investment is converted, prepaid or redeemed before maturity, the portfolio manager may not be able to invest the proceeds in other investments providing as high a level of income, resulting in a reduced yield to the Fund.
 The rate of prepayments tends to increase as interest rates fall, which could cause the average maturity of the portfolio to shorten.
 Conversely, extension risk is the risk that an unexpected rise in interest rates will extend the life of a mortgage- or asset-backed security beyond the prepayment time.
 If the Fund's investments are locked in at a lower interest rate for a longer period of time, the portfolio manager may be unable to capitalize on securities with higher interest rates or wider spreads.